easy-oidc/website/content/_index.md

 ## What is Easy OIDC?

-Easy OIDC is a minimal OIDC provider that lets your team authenticate to Kubernetes clusters using their existing Google or GitHub accounts.
-No password management, no complex infrastructure—just simple, secure authentication.
+Easy OIDC is a minimal OIDC provider that lets your team authenticate to Kubernetes clusters using their existing Google or GitHub accounts, and a simple configuration for mapping groups claims for easy RBAC.

 ## Key Features